Rajpratik71/eucalyptus-wiki/HOWTO-Use-Fog-with-Eucalyptus.md

 ## Questions/Issues

-If you have any questions about using Fog with Eucalyptus, please first check the [knowledgebase at engage.eucalyptus.com](https://engage.eucalyptus.com/customer/portal/articles/search?q=Fog).
-If you do not find an answer, you should [ask a question at engage.eucalyptus.com](https://engage.eucalyptus.com/customer/portal/questions/new?q=Fog).
+If you have any questions about using Fog with Eucalyptus, please first check the [knowledgebase](https://engage.eucalyptus.com/customer/portal/articles/search?q=Fog).

+If you do not find an answer in the knowledgebase, please [ask a question](https://engage.eucalyptus.com/customer/portal/questions/new?q=Fog).

 ## TODOs